 Elevate your everyday dinner with Ume Shiso Rice!
-With pickled plums (umeboshi), fragrant shiso leaves, and nutty sesame seeds mixed into steamed rice, this beautiful rice dish is big on flavors.
-Pair it with a simple main or a full spread Japanese meal.
+With pickled plums (umeboshi), fragrant shiso leaves, and nutty sesame seeds mixed into steamed rice, this beautiful mazegohan is big on flavors.
+Pair it with a simple main dish or a full-spread Japanese meal.

 In Japan, we typically serve white steamed rice as a part of a meal.
 However, once in a while, we serve rice that’s mixed with other ingredients and they are called Takikomi Gohan or Maze Gohan.

 Today we’ll make Ume Shiso Rice (Maze Gohan) (梅しそ混ぜご飯).
 It’s the most appetizing dish where steamed rice is pepped up with the additions of Japanese pickled plum (Umeboshi), shiso leaves, and toasted sesame seeds.
 I absolutely love this combination and would always go for the same flavor of onigiri rice balls.

 It’s a simple mix of plain steamed rice (Japanese short grain), Umeboshi (Japanese pickled plums), which is seeded and chopped, julienned shiso or perilla leaves, and toasted white sesame seeds.
 When you’re in Japan, you will also find Ume Shiso Onigiri (梅しそおにぎり), the rice ball edition of Ume Shiso Gohan.

 I’ll go into more detail about each ingredient.